When a horse lays his ears back and bites, the handler invariably moves out of the way and yells “No” or “Don’t bite” or something similar.

 If you hit your horse after he bites, he won’t know he’s being ‘punished’ for biting.

 In fact, your horse won’t know why you’re hitting him and he’ll become even more annoyed and probably respond by biting some more.

 So how do we break this cycle?
 What’s the best response when a horse bites?

 Your best response is no response at all.

 Everyone calm down and take note.

-Keep hold of the lead rope and immediately your horse moves, or tries to bite, make things a little unpleasant for him by giving a sharp tug on the halter.
+Keep hold of the lead rope and the moment your horse moves, or tries to bite, make things a little unpleasant for him by giving a sharp tug on the halter.

 Immediately he stands as you ask, release the pressure on his lead rope and rub his head.